-Reagan had never left the town of Kumasi in his entire life.
-So the day he boarded a bus for the mission field far away from home was a big day.
+The day Reagan boarded a bus from Kumasi for the mission field far away from home was a big day.
 Upon arriving in Tamale, he discovered that the bus to Gbintre moved once a day.
 He didn’t miss it, but he wished he had.
 First, how badly the bus shook!
-Every part of his body vibrated.
 Then the rain came, and despite being in the bus, he got completely soaked.

-The scheduled arrival time of 9pm became 12 midnight.
-He slept over at Gbintre, and continued the next day.
-He was expecting a nice car to transport him and his teammate, Joseph, who travelled with him from Kumasi, to their final destination.
-Instead, they shared a roofless tricycle with market women who spoke a strange language and stared at the two peculiar men.
+He slept over at Gbintre and continued the next day.
+He was expecting a nice car to transport him and his teammate, Joseph, to their final destination.
+Instead, they shared a roofless tricycle with market women who spoke a strange language.
 Reagan recounts, “When we finally landed in Tuna, the village had no electricity.
 At night, the darkness was so thick I hardly saw people’s faces.
-I couldn’t help but admit it—my Mum had been right.
+My Mum had been right.
 This is a place of suffering, and I never should have come.”

 Reagan’s call

-Reagan Opoku Agyeman graduated from the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana, with a Bachelor of Science degree in Business Administration.
+Reagan Opoku Agyeman graduated from the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana, with a degree in Business Administration.
 His decision to sign up as a missionary with Operation Serve had been influenced by his friend, Razak.
-“When I was finishing school in 2019, Razak told me about an opportunity to do mission work for one year during my National Service.
+“When I was finishing school, Razak told me about an opportunity to do mission work during my National Service.
 I decided to pray about it.
-I didn’t see any vision or hear the Lord speak, but I decided to go as an act of simple obedience.
-I also thought it would be fun; the idea of an adventure in a far land appealed to me.”
+I didn’t see any vision or hear the Lord speak, but I decided to go in simple obedience.”

 Family worries

-“I tried to prepare my parents for what I had signed up for.
-I knew if I told them I was going to do missions, their response would be an outright ‘no.’ So, I planted the idea in their minds that since I had specialized in Agribusiness Management, serving in the North would be a professional advantage.
-My Mum said she would be okay with it—I had won her over.”
+“I knew if I told my parents I was going to do missions, their response would be an outright ‘no.’ So, I planted the idea in their minds that since I had specialized in Agribusiness Management, serving in the North would be a professional advantage.
+My Mum said she would be okay with it.”

-The posting came and Reagan was sent to the remote village of Tuna in the Bunkpurugu district in the North East Region.
+The posting came and Reagan was sent to the remote village of Tuna.
 “Mum became angry; Dad, cousins, aunties, and grandmas protested.
 Mum’s younger sister fought me and said she wouldn’t let me go.
 A friend asked why I was being so foolish.
-‘Are there no souls in Kumasi?
-Why must you go all the way up North to win souls for Christ?’ they queried.
 The hostility was real.
 I told them it was only for a year, but they weren’t pacified.”

 “For the first time in my life, I decided to stand up for myself.
 I told them I was old enough to make my own decisions.”
 Reagan left home for six weeks of mission training.
 His family didn’t stop him, but his troubles were not over.
-“While I was at mission school, Dad called me on the phone one dawn.
-He asked me to come home.
-He was very emotional, and I was too.”
+“While I was at mission school, Dad called me one dawn, and asked me to come home.
+He was very emotional.”

 Reagan’s Mum, Mama Anna, explains, “None of us was happy with the news.
-We had heard rumors about the volatile North.
-We were afraid for his safety.”
+The North was volatile, and we feared for his safety.”
 Reagan’s Dad also expected his firstborn to get a good job and support the family financially.